dimgerasimou/binaries/dwm/README.md

 This is simply a desktop entry for dwm, to be copied in the `xsessions` folder for dwm support with login managers.

-## autostart.sh

-### Usage

-Is as it seams, is an autostart script for dwm.

-### Dependencies

-- picom
-- xrandr (from this repo)
-- easyeffects
-- audiocontrol (from this repo)
-- feh
-- mate-polkit
-- dwmblocks
-- xautolock
-- dunst
-- clipmenud

 ## layoutmenu

 ### Usage